mkahola/igt/docs/platforms.md

 ## :material-chip: Hardware

-**IGT GPU Tools** is designed to validate few DRM drivers across a variety of Intel and non-Intel platforms.
+**IGT GPU Tools** is designed to validate few DRM drivers across a variety of platforms.
 While virtual environments help with development, real hardware is recommended for full test coverage, performance metrics, and regression tracking.

 ### :material-lightbulb-outline: General Guidelines